-4.4 Creating Peerings
+6.5 Creating Peerings

 If you want to terminate calls at or allow calls from 3rd party systems (e.g. PSTN gateways, SIP trunks), you need to create SIP peerings for that.
-To do so, go to System Administration \rightarrow SIP Peerings.
-There you can add peering groups, and for each peering group add peering servers.
+To do so, go to Settings \rightarrow Peerings.
+There you can add peering groups, and for each peering group add peering servers and rules controlling which calls are routed over these groups.
 Every peering group needs a peering contract for correct interconnection billing.

-4.4.1 Creating Peering Contracts
+6.5.1 Creating Peering Groups